 Chia Seed Pudding with Pears and Walnuts

 In a bowl, combine the milk, sweetener, chia seeds, erythritol, and cinnamon.

-Let it rest while slicing the fruit and shelling and coarsely chopping the walnuts.
+Let it rest, and in the meantime, slice the fruit and shell and coarsely chop the walnuts.

 Chia Seed Pudding

-• Give the mixture another stir and let it rest for another 15 minutes.
+• Stir the mixture again and let it rest for another 15 minutes.

 Chia Seed Pudding

-• Then, in a jar or bowl, alternate spoonfuls of the mixture, walnuts, and pears until all ingredients are used.
+• Then in a jar or bowl, alternate spoonfuls of the mixture with walnuts and pears until all the ingredients are used.

 pears

-• In the morning, here is your Chia Seed Pudding with Pears and Walnuts, or Chia pudding
+• In the morning, the Chia Seed Pudding with Pears and Walnuts, or Chia pudding, is ready

+Chia Seed Pudding with Pears and Walnuts